 - Harlan Estate 2013 has appreciated from a release price of $750 to over $1,600 per bottle, with a CAGR of 10.5%, according to our data.

-In Italy, wines like Sassicaia, Ornellaia, and Solaia—which prominently feature Cabernet Sauvignon—have emerged as blue-chip assets within the Liv-ex Italy 100 Index.
-Their performance, while slightly more moderate than Bordeaux, is notable for its stability and steady demand:
+In Italy, wines like Sassicaia, Ornellaia, and Solaia, all of which prominently feature Cabernet Sauvignon, have emerged as blue-chip assets within the Liv-ex Italy 100 Index.
+Their performance, while slightly more moderate than Bordeaux, stands out for its stability and steady demand.

 - Sassicaia 2016 was released at around $150 and now trades at $325 to $375, producing a CAGR of 11.2%.